 Also Read: Wifi Not Working on Dell Laptop?
 Resolve this in 5 Easy Steps.

-Step 1: Turn on your laptop and go to Control Panel > Backup and Restore > Create a system repair disc.
+Step 1: Turn on your computer and go to Control Panel > Backup and Restore > Create a system repair disc.

 Step 2: Put a CD on your laptop and click "Create disc."
 Then click "OK" and "Close."

-Step 3: Press F10 or F12 to get into the boot menu, then choose the CD as the boot device.
+Step 3: Press F10 or F12 to enter the boot menu, then choose the CD as the boot device.
 Click "Enter" and "Next."
 Then, under "Use recovery tools that can help fix problems starting Windows," choose your Windows system.

 Also Read: How to Fix Overheating Laptop: Reasons and Solutions